The FDA has called for a meeting to review rulings on CBD Oil and products made with it.

 The 2018 “Farm Bill”, or the Agriculture Improvement Act of 2018, legalized hemp and hemp-derived CBD nationwide.
 However, the bill maintained the FDA’s authority to regulate these products.
 The FDA ruling on CBD, for now, maintains that companies may not market products containing CBD.
 The agency’s posting in the Federal Register notes that: “Because the 2018 Farm Bill did not change FDA’s authorities, cannabis and cannabis-derived products are subject to the same authorities and requirements as FDA-regulated products containing any other substance, regardless of whether the products fall within the definition of “hemp” under the 2018 Farm Bill.”

-The hearing will review proper manufacturing practices, testing methods, and labeling, as well as cannabinoids in food and supplements.
+The hearing will review proper manufacturing practices, testing methods, and labelling, as well as cannabinoids in food and supplements.

 The FDA has suggested that highly-concentrated CBD products would require the same oversight as pharmaceuticals.